-CDAR Testing services is closed for in-person proctoring until further notice.
-All final exams for spring 2020 have been changed to a format that does not require in person proctoring.
-Students with accommodations that do not transfer well to new exam formats should contact firstname.lastname@example.org at least 7 days prior to the exam day for assistance.
+Students with accommodations which do not transfer well to new exam formats should contact firstname.lastname@example.org at least 7 days prior to the exam day for assistance.

 When taking a restroom break during an exam, the student should take the exam to the proctor to secure until their return.
 The allotted time for the exam will not be adjusted.